 |Abbreviation||FT / PT|

 Students must read a total of ten courses, including the completion of three core courses (on microeconomics, macroeconomics and econometrics) and a capstone course.
-They can choose to concentrate in one of the streams: Data Analysis Stream, Policy Stream or Theory Stream, according to their interests and career aspirations.
+They can choose to concentrate in one of the streams: Data Analysis Stream, Policy Analysis Stream, Theory Stream, and Advanced Research Stream, according to their interests and career aspirations.
 The Advanced Research Stream stresses on the cultivation of research capabilities and students with strong academic inclination would be offered real exposure to the research industry.

 Mode of Attendance